Code of Conduct

 Confidentiality.
 We reserve the right to publicly share information about any violation that results in banishment, including personally identifiable information on the violator, limited to name and online identities.
 In all other cases, we will keep incidents and the identities of aggrieved and accused confidential to the extent this confidentiality is fully respected by all parties.

 Enforcement.
-We pledge that we will make reasonable efforts to enforce the terms and conditions set forth in FCOP, and to hold ourselves to these same standards, thereby setting a positive example for others to follow.
+We pledge that we will make reasonable efforts to enforce the terms and conditions set forth in LCOC, and to hold ourselves to these same standards, there by setting a positive example for others to follow.

 Contact Information.
 We pledge to make reasonable efforts to provide contact information for use in reporting incidents, including an estimate of how quickly members can expect to receive a response.